The Bankrate promise

 If you’re financing a home purchase, understanding mortgage terminology is essential.
 But becoming fluent can feel a bit like learning a new language.
-To help, here’s our guide to some of the most common mortgage-related phrases and terms — from A(PR) to V(A loans) — that should demystify the process and aid your shopping around for financing.
+To help, here’s our guide to some of the key mortgage-related phrases and terms — from A(PR) to V(A loans) — that should demystify the process and aid your shopping around for financing.

-Adjustable rate mortgage (ARM)
+Adjustable-rate mortgage (ARM)

-APR, or annual percentage rate, reflects the cost of borrowing the money for a mortgage.
+APR, or annual percentage rate, reflects the cost of borrowing a mortgage.
 A broader measure than the interest rate alone, the APR includes the interest rate, discount points and other fees that come with the loan.
 The APR is higher than the interest rate and is a better gauge of the true cost of the loan.

 Debt-to-income (DTI) ratio

 Debt-to-income (DTI) ratio is a measure of a borrower’s ability to repay a mortgage, and is calculated by adding up all of the borrower’s monthly debt payments and dividing the total by the borrower’s gross monthly income.
 For example, if a borrower’s debt payments total $4,000 a month and their gross monthly income is $10,000, the DTI ratio would be 40 percent.
-Many lenders look for borrowers to have a DTI ratio no higher than 43 percent.

 Forbearance refers to a short pause on mortgage payments, typically because of financial hardship.
-Once the forbearance period is over, homeowners can either repay the missed payments in a lump sum, enter a repayment plan, or request a loan modification.
+Once the forbearance period is over, homeowners can either repay the missed payments in a lump sum, enter a repayment plan or request a loan modification.